Keeping Our Elections Secure

 The Open Elect system consists of two pieces of equipment, the OVO and the OVI.
 The OVO is the ballot scanner, its job is to scan and tabulate the ballots.
 The OVI is the ADA ballot marking device for voters with a disability who wish to vote un-aided, it produces a paper ballot that is then inserted into the OVO.
 Loudoun County utilizes a 100% paper ballot system, there is no ‘electronic’ voting in Loudoun or Virginia.
 Neither the OVO or OVI are connected to the internet at any time.
 The OVO and OVI are programmed and tested during a process called ‘Logic & Accuracy’ testing.
 During L&A a team of bi-partisan election officers’ programs and tests each individual machine for the specific precinct it is being assigned to.
 The tester then signs off on the accuracy of the machine, and the reports are reviewed by members of the Electoral Board who sign off as well.
 At the conclusion of the programming and testing the machine are immediately sealed and placed into the precinct delivery cart to await delivery.
 Upon arrival at the precinct, the Election Officers verify the seals prior to opening.

 Voting by Mail

 To request a ballot, a voter must already be registered to vote in Loudoun County.
-A mail ballot request can be submitted online or by paper application.
-Voters can also choose to request ‘permanent’ absentee, which means they will be sent a ballot for every election until they opt out.
+A mail ballot request can be submitted online or by paper application (PDF).
+Voters can also choose to request ‘permanent’ absentee, which means they will be sent a ballot for every election until they opt-out.

 The typical time from submission of a request for a ballot by mail to receiving the ballot in the mailbox is about three to four days.
 This time frame is comparable to, and in some cases slightly faster, than mailing the ballots from the Loudoun office due to increased efficiencies and systems utilized by K&H Printing.